mennetorelli/Plumberz/README.md

                 .| stdoutC)
 ```

-However, introducing the foldMC in the server pipeline, as explained before, results in a deadlock,
+However, introducing the `foldMC` in the server pipeline, as explained before, results in a deadlock,
 because the client is waiting for the server to respond before it closes the connection,
-but the server is unaware that the client is done sending data and is waiting for more.
+but the server is unaware that the client has done sending data and is waiting for more.

-We tried solving this problem by forcing closing the communication between client and server after the file is read,
+We tried solving this problem by forcing the communication between client and server to shutdown after the file is read,
-like the following example:
+like in the following example:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}